What is the Renters' Rights Act?

 6. Greater rights for tenants to keep pets.

-Tenants will have stronger rights to request a pet.
+Tenants have stronger rights to request a pet.
 Landlords must consider requests reasonably and respond properly.

-We have been tracking the progress of the Renters’ Rights legislation over the last two years, and will be working hard to keep on top of the detail of the changes being introduced.
+We have closely tracked the progress of the Renters’ Rights legislation over the past two years and continue to stay on top of every detail as the changes come into force.

-If you want to talk through any particular questions or concerns on how the Renters’ Rights Act will impact you, please get in touch for a discussion in confidence.
+If you’d like to discuss how the Renters’ Rights Act affects you, please get in touch for a confidential conversation.

-And if you are not currently using our managed service and would like to find out more, we would love to talk through how we can help.
+If you don’t currently use our managed service and would like to learn more, we’d be happy to talk through how we can support you.